 In this ultimate guide, we will go through each of them to provide you with a more detailed picture.
 As a result, it will become easier for you to choose a Forex affiliate program that is good for you.

 It is possible to receive a regular income from a brokerage company.
-Let us go through commission schemes in detail:
+Let us go through affiliate program commission schemes in detail:

 CPL (Cost Per Lead)

 In this case, a marketer gets a single payment for each trader successfully converted by the broker.
 The requirement of the marketer is quite easy to meet, as a brokerage service requires a new trader only to sign up.
 However, some brokers might require a new user to provide their phone number or other contact details.
 It makes this scheme much simpler than CPA; for example, therefore, it can be more suitable for some affiliates.